bool(false)

 Germination

-MAC 1 seeds don’t need fancy tricks, just a clean, controlled environment and the classic paper towel method.
+MAC 1 strain don’t need fancy tricks, just a clean, controlled environment and the classic paper towel method.

 🌱 Step-by-Step Germination